michalchrzastek/Budget-Monitor/README.md

 9. PLAY :)

-Optional, To Close the app and VENV
+To Close the app and VENV
 ```
 CTRL + C
 deactivate